 I appreciate this review: “This place is rude and homophobic to its customers.
 People need to be wary of supporting businesses that discriminate.
 Yelp will probably remove this review even though it’s accurate.”
 Actually, I would’ve liked to have seen many more along those lines.

 This is a serious situation.
 Real change is what’s needed.
-Change is what we should be working for.
+Equal rights for everyone is what we should be working for.
 When I went to Big Earl’s Facebook page, this is what I saw -

 The sad thing is, I have no doubt there has been an outpouring of support from douchebags who don’t want to treat homosexuals fairly.
 They will lose some customers who disagree with their views and gain new customers based on this story alone.